 The PSA screening test usually requires that the patient give a blood sample.
 The blood is then sent to a lab where it will be examined and results are usually returned within a few days.
-His consultation will involve an evaluation of the PSA level taken in the context of the man’s previous PSA levels, and whether or not there are signs of an infection or inflammation of the prostate as the presence of these can cause a benign elevation of the PSA.
+The patient consultation will involve an evaluation of the PSA level taken in the context of the patient’s previous PSA levels, and whether or not there are signs of an infection or inflammation of the prostate as the presence of these can cause a benign elevation of the PSA.
 In addition, a digital rectal examination will be performed during the office examination to feel for any hard to suspicious area in the prostate that may suggest the presence of a tumor.
-It is also important to factor in possible prostate cancer risk factors a patient may have when interpreting PSA results such a family history of prostate cancer.
+It is also important to factor in possible prostate cancer risks a patient may have when interpreting PSA results such as a family history of prostate cancer.

-In some cases, men who have prostate cancer have high PSA levels, so health professionals often use blood PSA measurement as a cancer screening.
+In some cases, patients who have prostate cancer have high PSA levels, so health professionals often use blood PSA measurement as a cancer screening.
 However, this level does not always indicate cancer.
-Men with prostate cancer have had PSA levels lower than 4.0 ng/mL.
-In addition, plenty of men have had elevated PSA numbers and not had prostate cancer.
-A higher PSA level is a risk factor for cancer but does not seem to determine cancer on its own.
+Men with prostate cancer can have PSA levels lower than 4.0 ng/dl.
+In addition, plenty of men have had elevated PSA numbers and do not have prostate cancer.
+A higher PSA level is a risk factor for cancer but does not determine cancer on its own.
 Instead, other risk factors are involved.
 Instead of cancer, a high PSA level could mean you have inflammation in your prostate gland or an enlarged prostate.
 Checking the PSA level on a regular basis can also be helpful in managing low-risk prostate cancer, which does not necessarily need treatment.

 Your urologist will check your PSA level on a regular basis if you have previously had prostate cancer and went through treatment.
 In this case, a higher level might show that cancer has come back.
 Your doctor would give you more tests to be certain about a recurrence of prostate cancer.

-Not every man needs treatment for benign prostatic obstruction – it depends on how severe his symptoms are.
-Treatment for BPH is set by the severity of the symptoms and whether the individual is experiencing any complications.
-If you do need treatment, it could vary based on your specific symptoms and other factors.
-Your doctor might suggest you take medication and/or make changes to your lifestyle.
-Sometimes, a minimally invasive procedure or surgery will be necessary
+Not every man needs treatment for benign prostatic hyperplasia – it depends on how severe his symptoms are.
+Treatment for BPH is set by the severity of the symptoms and whether the bladder is deteriorating as a result of the prostate size.
+If you do need treatment, it could vary based on your specific symptoms and prostatic anatomy.
+Life style changes and medication solve many patients’ symptoms.
+Sometimes, a minimally invasive procedure or surgery will be necessary.